How To Install LED Headlights car

 What are LED Headlights?

 LED is the abbreviated form of Light-Emitting Diode.
-LED headlights are lighting fixtures that make use of LED lamp.
+LED headlights are lighting fixtures that make use of LED lamps.
 LED lamps have a greater life span and higher lighting efficiency.
 Some chips can emit more than 300 lumens per watt.

-They produce light electronically, in contrast to the filament or electrical charge, used in other lighting devices.
+They produce light electronically, in contrast to the filament or electrical charge used in other lighting devices.
 Therefore, they produce brighter light.
 Although its initial cost is comparatively higher, it is cost-effective in the long run.
 Moreover, you will get 90% more light compared to the standard bulbs.

 Options for Installation